Julien125/Index/README.md

 # Index
-Landing page for an urban farmer company.
+It's a project for a landing page for an urban farmer company.
 Just a part of case study.
 Wrote in French.
 Didn't work a lot on design, instead it was more about copywritting and storytelling.